Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 GOOD OLD DAYS OF REC.ABDUL RAHMAN ( behind extreme right) WAS WORKING AS A PROFESSOR IN BRAZIL WHEN HE LEFT US ALL FOR HEAVEN

-Additionally, the food served at REC was one of its distinct attractions.
-There were four large hostels on campus at the time.
-A, B, C, and E. First-year students stayed in A Hostel, second-year students in B Hostel, third-year students in C Hostel, and final-year students in E Hostel.
-D Hostel was under construction at the time.
+Additionally, the food served in hostel messes at REC was one of its distinct attractions.
+There were four large hostels in the campus at that time.
+They were named A, B, C, and E. First-year students stayed in A Hostel, second-year students in B Hostel, third-year students in C Hostel, and final-year students were allotted E Hostel.
+D Hostel was under construction during that time.
 Interestingly, we were the first batch to reside in D Hostel.

 - A Hostel had the Pure Vegetarian Mess.

-- B Hostel was known as the Beef Mess, as it served a variety of non-vegetarian dishes.
+- B Hostel was known as the Beef Mess, as it served a variety of non-vegetarian dishes including Beef.

-- C Hostel catered to North Indian students.
+- C Hostel catered to North Indian students with north indian dishes

 - D Hostel was known as the Mutton Mess, as beef wasn’t served there.